-Foot Locker, Inc. (NYSE:FL) stock had a solid 2015.
+Foot Locker, Inc. stock had a solid 2015.
 But one bad quarter and shares are down 15 percent for the year.
 Jim Cramer reckons that regardless of the recent under performance, the stock should add value to any long term portfolio.
 Shares of Foot Locker closed Wednesday at $55.28, a big 25 percent below its all time high recorded in September of last year.
 Troubles began when the company posted below par quarterly results last month.
 The stock has been range bound since then.

 “It is worth noting that even if some investors did not see these disappointing results coming, the stock market certainly did,” Cramer said on CNBC.

 The first signs of a slowdown were visible as early as February, when despite delivering a strong top line and bottom line, shares fell over 4 percent amid reports of low-single digit growth in comparable-store sales.

 The key area of concern was weakness in basketball.
 But Cramer insists that aside from tepid basketball sales, the company is actually doing well, as is evident from its strength in the lifestyle shoes segment.